andry-tino/t-jesonmor/board-initial.md

 4. Executes `<code>`.
 5. Restarts from point 2.

 We are creating a variable called `k` which will be our _indexer_ or _counter_.
 We make sure that `k` will range from `0` to `dimension - 1` and we execute the block in the loop each time!
 We could have used a different range like `k=1..dimension`, but in programming we always start counters from 0.
 There is a reason for that which we will explain later.
+Let's write the code in the loop for creating the houses.

+We will create an house and we will store the house inside the `houses` dictionary we just initialized a few minutes ago.
+How do we store houses in the dictionary?
+A key is required.
+The way we are going to do this is the following, we are going to store houses by referencing them by position.
+In a Chess board, every house is indexed by coordinates: number for rows and letters for columns are used, but we will use only numbers.
+Starting from the top left corener of the board, we will use this key:

+    <i>:<j>

+Where `i` is the row and `j` is the column.
+They will both range from `1` to `size`.
+So for example house `1:1` is the topmost and leftmost house on the board.
+In a 9x9 board, `5:5` is the central house.